 Emma Sutherland, Executive Director

 Red Fox founder Emma Sutherland has used her degree in Women’s Studies from Simon Fraser University, several years of fundraising school courses from BCIT, and more than twenty-five years’ experience in the social recreation and advocacy fields to continually support individuals and families in Metro Vancouver.
 Her goal has consistently been to show Indigneous people, people with disabilities and people on low incomes how to become more resilient, learn new skills, and become healthier by increasing their activity levels and expanding their horizons.
 Her biggest joy is seeing youth take on leadership roles in Red Fox and in the larger society.

 Suki Chhoeun, Program Manager

 With a deep passion for leadership training and coaching, Suki joined the team in January 2016.
 Armed with positivity, silly kinesthetic dance moves and a degree in Kinesiology, Suki has over 12 years of coaching experience.
 Suki truly believes in Red Fox’s model to serve, train and empower future leaders through physical literacy and mentorship.
-On Suki’s time off, she enjoys skateboarding, hiking, reading and road trips.
-Most recently, Suki spent 5 weeks this past summer in China volunteering as a Canadian Cultural Ambassador with Canada Global Culture and Education Association (CGCEA).
+In Suki’s spare time, she enjoys skateboarding, hiking, reading and road trips that involve campfires.
+Most recently, Suki spent 5 weeks this past summer in China volunteering as an Ambassador with Canada Global Culture and Education Association.

 Jeff Quach, Operations Manager

 Jeff graduated from UBC in 2014 with a bachelor’s degree in Kinesiology.
 He joined Red Fox in 2015 after completing his Diploma in Accounting, in a dual role as Program Supervisor and Office Manager.
 Jeff now manages the organization’s finance and administration needs.